SirJonthe/jobs/README.md

 * Removing only one subscribed event callback rather than all for a single event.
 * Better, pre-typecasted references.
 * Functional time scaling.
-* Add a good hash function for strings.